MacLeod of Raasay: 19th Century

-James, 12th Chief, (1761 – 1823) further improved the Raasay Estate and added to Raasay House.
-He was Lieutenant Colonel of the 1st Isle of Skye Regiment.
+James MacLeod, 12th of Raasay (1761–1823) further improved the Raasay Estate and added to Raasay House.
 In 1805 he married Flora Ann, daughter of Lieutenant Colonel Maclean of Muck, with issue of four surviving sons and one daughter; John, Loudoun, James, Francis, and Hannah.

-James died in 1823, and was succeeded by his eldest son, John, who became 13th Chief of Raasay.

-John was an officer in the 78th Highlanders, married Mary, only daughter of Sir Donald Macleod of Varkasaig, a distinguished officer in the Indian Army.
+James died in 1823, and was succeeded by his eldest son, John MacLeod, 13th of Raasay.
+John was an officer in the 78th Highlanders, married Mary, only daughter of Sir Donald MacLeod of Varkasaig, a distinguished officer in the Indian Army.

 Their only child, Mary Julia Hastings born 1836, died in 1839 and is buried in the small chapel behind Raasay House, where her memorial tablet can still be seen.

 A change in farming practices combined with the disastrous summers of 1839 and 1840 and the failure of cropping efforts led to poverty and distress.
 The family moved further into debt by further additions to Raasay House.
-Tenant crofters couldn't pay rents, over-population put demands on all resources, and as with many other Landlords and Highland Clan Chiefs, found themselves in financial difficulties.
+Tenant crofters couldn't pay rents, over-population put demands on all resources, and as with many other Landlords and Highland Clan chieftains, found themselves in financial difficulties.
 It was during this period that the region was affected with the Highland Clearances resulting in the mass depopulation of the Highlands of Scotland.

-The Estate was sold to George Rainy Esquire in around 1843.
+The Estate was sold to George Rainy in around 1843.